 Many water reservoirs and canals can benefit from covers to reduce evaporation, minimize unwanted algae blooms, reduce salinity, and reduce maintenance.
 By itself, this is cost-effective for only a few reservoirs or canals.
 Subsidizing placement and maintenance of covers that also reflect solar energy to space that would otherwise be absorbed will make it cost-effective to put such covers on many more reservoirs and canals.
 Covering reservoirs with floating solar photovoltaic panels may be a better use for many reservoirs near urban areas or hydropower dams, but even if all these opportunities are pursued, there will still be large areas where a reflective cover is the best option.

 The Egyptian government has been studying the feasibility of covering 2000 square mile Lake Nasser to reduce evaporation.
 Covering one square kilometer of the lake, which has a reflectivity potential of 193 watts per square meter, for a reflectivity gain from about 6% to about 86%, would reflect about 154 megawatts.
 The cover will have a limited useful life.
 As a rough guess, we assume the average benefit after the first year will be 11 times the first year.
-At $1,560 per ReMY, multiplied by 12 and by 154, the value to the planet of one square kilometer of cover would be about $2.9 million.
-This is likely about equal to the initial cost plus lifetime maintenance cost of the cover, making it very likely cost-effective if we also consider the additional local benefits of reduced evaporation and reduced algal growth.
+At $780 per ReMY, multiplied by 12 and by 154, the value to the planet of one square kilometer of cover would be about $1.5 million.
+This is likely a large portion of the initial cost plus lifetime maintenance cost of the cover, making it likely cost-effective if we also consider the additional local benefits of reduced evaporation and reduced algal growth.
 A proposed structure for a cover made of glass suitable for Lake Nasser has been published.